bjlkeng/bjlkeng.github.io/source/posts/the-expectation-maximization-algorithm.rst

 ..
 [3] I say linear combination because we don't actually know the value of :math:`z_i`, so one way to think about it is the expected value of :math:`z_i`.
 This translates to :math:`x_i` having a portion of each of the :math:`K` Gaussians being responsible for generating it.
 Thus, the linear combination idea.

 ..
 [4] Picking :math:`K` is non-trivial since for the typical application of unsupervised learning, you don't know how many clusters you have!
 Ideally, some domain knowledge will help drive that decision or more often than not you vary :math:`K` until the results are useful for your application.

-..
-[40] To perform full Bayesian analysis and get the full posterior distribution, you would probably require something more complicated like MCMC, which I've explained in a `previous post <link://slug/markov-chain-monte-carlo-mcmc-and-the-metropolis-hastings-algorithm>`_.